v0ss3n/jekyll/_posts/fablab/2019-10-24-upgrading a tevo tarantula.md

 For the Z axis upgrade I need 2x 350mm MGN9 Rail with MGN9H block:
 ![]({{ site.baseurl }}/images/misc/tevo-parts2.jpg)

 Finally for the X axis I need 1x MGN9 Rails with MGN9H block as well but 300mm long (could be longer but there is no point as the parts on the rails are too wide and 300mm is long enough and cheaper).
 Some t-nuts with m3 thread are needed to mount all of the rails.
-For now I first have to wait for the rails to be ordered but I can start with 3d printing the parts.
+For now I  have to wait for the rails to be ordered but I can start with 3d printing the parts.

 In conclusion:
 - 2x 350mm MGN9 Rail with MGN9H block
 - 4x 100mm 2040 Aluminum Extrusion
 - 2x 350mm MGN12 Linear Rail with MGH12H block
 - 1x 300mm MGN9 Rails with MGN9H block

 ## Recommended print settings